Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-update-menu.png)

 ##### Actions in menu bar or popup
-You can use the menu bar to pause/resume or cancel a selected download in the table
+You can use the menu bar to pause/resume/cancel a selected download in the table

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-normal-buttons.png)

-Or, you can click with the secondary mouse button on the table row and choose pause/resume/remove.
+Or, you can click with the secondary button of the mouse on the table's row to choose pause/resume/remove's items.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/popup-download-tabella.png)